flutter/flutter/packages/flutter_tools/doc/daemon.md

 The `stop()` command takes one parameter, `appId`.
 It returns a `bool` to indicate success or failure in stopping an app.

 - `appId`: the id of a previously started app; this is required.

-#### app.discover

-The `discover()` command takes one parameter, a `deviceId`.
-It returns a list of applications discovered on the device.
-Each application is represented by a map with two fields, an `id` - an Android or iOS application id - and an `observatoryDevicePort`.
-The `observatoryDevicePort` is the device port to connect to to debug the application.
-The port may first have to be made accessable via `device.forward`.

 #### Events